savonia-cs/savonia-assignment-tool/README.md

 savoniatool submissions pack -o submissions.zip
 ```

 Defining value for option `--output` or `-o` will change the packing behavior to pack resulting files to a single zip file.
-The default values for `--includes` and `--excludes` are good for common usage scenario where all zip files in directory defined in option `--path` (default is current directory) are to be packed to a single zip file.
+The default values for `--includes` and `--excludes` are good for common usage scenario where all zip files in target directory (default is current directory) are to be packed to a single zip file.

 ### To create hash